rodkranz/fakeApi/README.md

 If you want to show more descriptions about your endpoint it is possible if you create a node `DOC` at you `Seed` files this node needs to have set `title` and `description`, you can see the example above.

  * **DOC**:
+    * level: It is the category that this json belongs to.
     * title: Title with little text about endpoint.
     * description: Text more descriptive about what your endpoint does.
  * **INPUT** :

     * The text saying what your endpoints are expecting to receive from client/frontend, it validate if format of request is equal what was written in seed.

 *P.S*: Seed file with comments: